 HOW TO TROUBLESHOOT AND REPAIR A RV REFRIGERATOR

-Whatever the specific cause might be, the end result is the same.
+Whatever the specific cause might be, the result is the same.
 You risk losing your perishables without refrigeration.
 No one wants a refrigerator full of warm food and drinks.
-Fortunately, troubleshooting and repairing your RV refrigerator is less difficult than you might think.
+Fortunately, troubleshooting and repairing your RV refrigerator is less complicated than you think.

-Before you rush to bring in an expert, you can try some simple RV refrigerator repairs yourself.
-I will cover a range of common problems with RV refrigerators, as well as techniques to solve them.
-Some of the common malfunctions happen even in new RVs, so don’t despair.
+Before you rush to bring in an expert, try some simple RV refrigerator repairs yourself.
+I will cover a range of common problems with RV refrigerators and techniques to solve them.
+Some common malfunctions happen even in new RVs, so don’t despair.

-I’ll make sure you know when it’s safer to let a professional handle it.
-You’ll also learn how to tell if you need to replace your RV refrigerator.
+I’ll ensure you know when it’s safer to let a professional handle it.
+You’ll also learn to tell if you need to replace your RV refrigerator.

-Also remember: if the refrigerator is still within warranty, and it malfunctions without any abuse, you can take it for repair with the seller or the authorized service.
+Also, remember: if the refrigerator is still within warranty, and it malfunctions without any abuse, you can take it for repair with the seller or an authorized service center for repair.
 This might prove cheaper than trying to fix it yourself.

 HOW DOES MY RV REFRIGERATOR WORK?